cyber-robot1/Algorithmic-Problem-Solving/Assiut University/README.md

 # ICPC-Assiut-University-Community
-Newcomers Problem Solving Training Sheets cover all topics related to the basics of any programming language.
+Newbies Algorithmic-Problem-Solving Training Sheets cover all topics related to the basics of any programming language.
+Here're my solutions of these problems.
 ## Topics:
 -Data Types
 -Conditions